terraform-yc-modules/terraform-yc-security-group/README.md

  # Security Groups Terraform module for Yandex.Cloud
 ## Features

-* Create Security Group and rules in your VPC.
+* Create Security Group and rules in your VPC
 * Output SG-id for referencing

-Use `ingress_rules_with_cidrs` to add rules with ip address ranges.
+Use `ingress_rules_with_cidrs` to add rules with IP address ranges.

-Use `ingress_rules_with_sg_ids` to add rules with other SGs as traffic source.
+Use `ingress_rules_with_sg_ids` to add rules with other SGs as a traffic source.

-Use `self` to add rule "self_security_group" for communication within SG.
+Use `self` to add the "self_security_group" rule for communication within a SG.

-### Configure Terraform for Yandex.Cloud
+### How to Configure Terraform for Yandex.Cloud

 - Install [YC cli](https://cloud.yandex.com/docs/cli/quickstart)
-- Add environment variables for terraform auth in Yandex.Cloud
+- Add environment variables for `terraform auth` in Yandex.Cloud:

 ```
 export YC_TOKEN=$(yc iam create-token)